huaminghuangtw/Evergreen-Notes/Permanent-Notes/readers-are-leaders.md

 * “Never feel obligated to finish a book—treat it as a piece of information on the web.”
 	* When deciding what to read, just read whatever grabs you.
 When it stops grabbing you, put it down.
-	* Ruthlessly quit a book you're reading whenever it no longer inspires/resonates you (必要時要勇敢地放棄正在讀的書)
+	* Ruthlessly quit a book you’re reading whenever it no longer inspires/resonates you (必要時要勇敢地放棄正在讀的書)
 * “Read what you love until you love what you read.”
 * “I skip 2/3 of my books.
-The reason I skip 2/3 is because they're embarrassing.
-They don't sound like good books to read.
-They'll sound trivial or silly.
+The reason I skip 2/3 is because they’re embarrassing.
+They don’t sound like good books to read.
+They’ll sound trivial or silly.
 Who cares?
-I don't have to tell everybody everything I read.
+I don’t have to tell everybody everything I read.
 I read all kinds of stuff other people consider junk or even reprehensible.
-I read all kinds of stuff I disagree with because they're mind bending.”
+I read all kinds of stuff I disagree with because they’re mind bending.”
-* “The truth is, I don't read for self-improvement.
+* “The truth is, I don’t read for self-improvement.
 I read out of curiosity and interest.
-The best book is the one you'll devour.”
+The best book is the one you’ll devour.”
 * “I always spent money on books.
 I never viewed that as an expense.
-That's an investment to me.”
+That’s an investment to me.”
 * “Read enough, and you become a connoisseur.
 Then you naturally gravitate more towards theory, concepts, non-fiction.”
-* “If you're trying to learn how to drive a car or fly a plane, you should read something written in the modern age because this problem was created in the modern age and the solution is great in the modern age.
-If you're talking about an old problem like how to keep your body healthy, how to stay calm and peaceful, what kinds of value systems are good, how you raise a family, and those kinds of things, the older solutions are probably better.
+* “If you’re trying to learn how to drive a car or fly a plane, you should read something written in the modern age because this problem was created in the modern age and the solution is great in the modern age.
+If you’re talking about an old problem like how to keep your body healthy, how to stay calm and peaceful, what kinds of value systems are good, how you raise a family, and those kinds of things, the older solutions are probably better.
 Any book that survived for two thousand years has been filtered through many people.
 The general principles are more likely to be correct.”

 ---